hmtheboy154/kaios_device_lfy_f90m/README.md

-# TWRP device tree for LYF F90M
+# Device tree for LYF F90M
+Device tree for LYF-F90M from n00btree, re-modify for Philz Recovery

 ## About Device